microsoft/ignite-learning-paths-training-data/data10/deployment/README.md

 1. Click on the storage account and browse to Containers
 1. Capture the name of your storage acccount
+1. Capture the name of your storage acccount
+1. Expand the resource group
+1. CLick on teh SQL Data Warehouse
+1. In the SQL Data Warehouse Window, click Pause to pause the service

 ## Populate the Azure Storage container Azure CloudShell